 FINANCE & AUDIT COMMITTEE

 Mr. Smith and Ms. Schaefer gave an overview of the draft audit report.
 We are receiving an unmodified audit opinion.
-First single audit, we did have one finding of immaterial amount, management has already adjusted the process to ensure this will not be a weakness again in future years.
+This was our first single audit.
+We did have one finding of immaterial amount and management has already adjusted the process to ensure this will not be a weakness again in future years.
 No concerns were raised in the communications letter to management or governance.

 Motion to approve the FY21-22 Audit as presented was made by Mr. Harper.